vjache/klips/README.md

     ...
 }
 ```
-The lower value the highest priority.
+The lower value the higher priority.
 If priority is not specified then
 it is generated in accordance to the appearance in a rule set, i.e. very
 first rule in a rule set have highest priority.